influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/query-influxdb.md

 with logic that filters data based on columns or attributes.

 Flux's anonymous function syntax is very similar to Javascript's.
-Data tables are passed into the `filter()` function as an object.
+Records or rows are passed into the `filter()` function as an object (`r`).
-The anonymous function takes the object and evaluates each line to see if it matches the defined filters.
+The anonymous function takes the object and evaluates it to see if it matches the defined filters.
 Use the `AND` relational operator to chain multiple filters.

 ```js